endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 ## Week 2 - Back to the Future Full Season Recap

 As we plod along tracking game prediction accuracies week-to-week it may be tempting to get lost in the most current data and side tracked by the latest revisions.
-With that idea in mind let us now take a moment to look forward and document what the two quant models, by FiveThirtyEight and FOX, predicted for the season by using their respecitve game by game winning probabilities.
+With that idea in mind let us now take a moment to look forward and document what the two quant models, by FiveThirtyEight and FOX, predicted for the season by using their respecitve game-by-game winning probabilities.

+FiveThirtyEight provides a team-by-team season win total, released preseason and updated weekly.
+No need to reinvent the wheel, however there is, to the best of my web surfing, no breakdown of how this looks by conference and/or division.
+That could be meaningful for playoff purposes.
+Below is table of the preseason expected wins for FiveThirtyEight.
+Teams are grouped first by conference, then by division, and sorted by overall wins, followed by division and conference wins.
+I have highlighted the division winners and the additional two wild card teams per conference.

+FOX does not even provide an overall win total for the teams, again to the best of my web surfing, which made this excercise worthwhile just to see where they stand big picture.
+The table is similarily grouped and sorted.

 **TODO**: create 1-season "refreshing" win standings, to show variation, using win prob
  * http://bl.ocks.org/LeeMendelowitz/11383724